-So how do Gym sales managers and owners motivate a team?
+So how do gym sales managers and owners motivate a team?
 What are some simple practices?

-Motivating a gym sales team means managers and owners need to look at the team as a whole and as individuals.
+Managers and owners need to look at the team as a whole and as individuals.
 Individual motivation is essential to team morale.
 The best sales managers follow some of these simple practices to energize teams and individuals alike.

-- Recognize success – Reward good practice and achievements.
+- Reward good practice and achievements.
 Everyone likes to feel wanted and appreciated, especially when those goals are achieved.
 Rewards don’t have to be huge, but they should be something the sales team desires and will drive towards.

-- Be open to ideas – Be open to ideas from the sales team; some may just be creative enough to drive the business further.
+- Be open to ideas from the sales team; some may just be creative enough to drive the business further.
 Managers and owners may have been in the same role for some time and be stuck in their ways.
 The art of sales is a moving phenomenon, and people must change to adapt to new technologies, tactics, and modern skills.

-- Tool up – Provide the sales teams with the tools needed to do their jobs with ease.
+- Provide the sales teams with the tools needed to do their jobs with ease.
 No one likes working with outdated technology and systems.
-Modern, intelligent systems like GymSales powered by ABC deliver a connected sales tool that enables teams and individuals to connect with customers to offer the opportunity to upsell.
+Modern, intelligent systems like IGNITE Sales deliver a connected sales tool that enables teams and individuals to connect with customers to offer relevant upsell opportunities.
 Its proven formula gives the team the chance to capture, nurture and convert leads in an easy-to-use, modern format.
-It automates many mundane aspects of prospecting and timely communication allowing teams to focus on more exciting parts of the job.
-An investment in modern technology demonstrates to the team that you are serious about giving them the tools to reach goals.
+It automates many mundane aspects of prospecting and timely communication, allowing teams to focus on more exciting parts of their job.
+An investment in modern technology demonstrates to the team you are serious about giving them the tools to reach their goals.

 Spotting the Sales Slump

-Increased holiday requests and sick days – One of the easiest ways to spot an unmotivated individual is their absence trends.
+- Increased holiday requests and sick days – One of the easiest ways to spot an unmotivated individual is their absence trends.
 Are they taking more days off sick or booking holidays, just so they don’t have to meet targets, make calls, and justify their days?

-Drop in Performance – Is there an unusual low in the performance of the team or individual?
+- Drop in Performance – Is there an unusual low in the performance of the team or individual?
 Has the sale cycle increased?
 Can outside factors explain it?
-Remember, members, are in a constant state of flux.
+Remember, members are in a constant state of flux.

 We hope these simple practices increase the chances of having a stable, motivated team that feels valued in their role and in turn, a strong and thriving business.